nitturkaryash/border-remover-fusion-one/PROJECT_COMPLETE.md

 1. Run: `npm run electron:dev`
 2. Wait for Electron window (5-10 seconds)
 3. Drag image files into the window
-4. Select output format (JPG, PNG, etc.)
+4. Confirm PDF output path (all results export as PDF)
 5. Click "Process Images"
 6. Wait for processing to complete
 7. Check `~/Pictures/YYYY-MM-DD_processed/` for results